 We maintain an allowance for credit losses ("ACL"), which is a reserve established through a provision for credit losses (the "Provision") charged to expense representing management's best estimate of inherent losses within our existing portfolio of loans and leases.
 The level of the ACL reflects management's continuing evaluation of specific credit risks, the quality of the loan and lease portfolio, the value of the underlying collateral, the level of non-accruing loans and leases, the unidentified losses inherent in the current loan and lease portfolio, and economic, political and regulatory conditions.
 For our commercial loans, we perform an internal loan review and grade loans on an ongoing basis, and we estimate and establish reserves for credit risks and credit losses inherent in our credit exposure (including unfunded lending commitments).
 The objective of our loan review and grading procedures is to identify existing or emerging credit quality problems so that appropriate steps can be initiated to avoid or minimize future losses.
-This process, which is critical to our financial results and condition, requires difficult, subjective and complex judgments of loan collectibility.
-As is the case with any such assessments, there is always the chance that we will fail to identify the proper factors or that we will fail to accurately estimate the impacts of factors that we identify.
+This process, which is critical to our financial results and condition, requires difficult, subjective and complex judgments of loan collectibility, including forecasts of economic conditions and how these economic predictions might impair the ability of the Company's borrowers to repay their loans.
+The Company may not be able to accurately predict these economic conditions and/or some or all of their effects, which may, in turn, negatively impact the reliability of the proper factors or that we will fail to accurately estimate the impacts of factors that we identify.

 Although our management has established an ACL it believes is adequate, we could sustain credit losses that are significantly higher than the amount of our ACL.
 Higher credit losses could arise for a variety of reasons, such as growth in our loan and lease portfolio, changes in economic conditions affecting borrowers, new information regarding our loans and leases and other factors within and outside our control.
 If real estate values were to decline or if economic conditions in our markets were to deteriorate unexpectedly, additional loan and lease losses not incorporated in the existing ACL might occur.
 Losses in excess of the existing ACL will reduce our net income and could have a material adverse effect on our business, financial condition or results of operations.
 A severe downturn in the economy generally, in our markets specifically or affecting the business and assets of individual customers would generate increased charge-offs and a need for higher reserves.
-While we believe that our ACL was adequate as of December 31, 2020, there is no assurance that it will be sufficient to cover all incurred credit losses.
+While we believe that our ACL was adequate as of December 31, 2021, there is no assurance that it will be sufficient to cover all incurred credit losses.
 In the event of significant deterioration in economic conditions, we may be required to increase reserves in future periods, which would reduce our earnings.